The New England Journal of Medicine December 16, 2010

 Endpoint

-Composite of death from any cause or first hospitalization
+Composite of death from or hospitalization for any cause

-Key result: CRT and CRT-D significantly reduced the risk of death or hospitalization compared to optimal medical therapy alone in advanced heart failure.
+Key result: CRT, with or without a defibrillator, significantly reduced the combined risk of death or hospitalization from any cause compared to medical therapy alone.

 2005